kellyhe/stackoverflow_gender/README.md

 ## Results

-The main analysis can be found at the medium post.
+The main analysis can be found here at the medium post.

 ## Data Source